-For initialization, a set of zero (or more interestingly, one) profile definitions are sent to the Coprocessor together, in a single data structure.
-This structure consists of a header, followed by one or more profile structures as defined in "Profile Structure" on page B-32.
+For initialization, a set of zero or one profile definitions are sent to the coprocessor together, in a single data structure.
+This structure consists of a header, followed by one or more profile structures as defined in "Profile structure" on page 374.

-The header defines the number of profiles which follow in the rest of the structure.
-Its layout is shown in Figure B-37, with three concatenated profile structures shown for illustration.
+The header defines the number of profiles that follow in the rest of the structure.
+Its layout is shown in Figure 16, with three concatenated profile structures shown for illustration.